Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

 ValueError: invalid literal for int() with base 10: 'four'
 ```

 To get around this, we are going to use the string method `isnumeric`.
-This will allow us to check if the string is well formatted _before_ we attempt to convert it into an integer.
+This will allow us to check if the string is well formatted _before_ we attempt to convert it into an integer so that we can avoid running into errors.

 ```python
 print("four".isnumeric()) # Outputs `False`
 ```

-Note: `isnumeric` _should_ be named `is_numeric`, but Python doesn't always follow its own naming conventions everywhere.
+Note: according to convention `isnumeric` _should_ be named `is_numeric`, but Python doesn't always follow its own naming conventions everywhere.

 ### The `if`/`else` Statement

+So far, we showed the user a prompt to guess a number.
+Then we took the user's guess and saved it to a variable.
 Now we're at the point where we need to have our program do one of two things:
 - If the user has given us a numeric input, we can convert it to an integer safely.
-- But if they haven't, then we can't.
+- But if the user hasn't given us a numeric input, then we can't convert the user's input to an integer.

 This is a perfect time to use the `if`/`else` statement!